animate1978/MB-Lab/README.md

 - MB-Dev tools may contain bugs that are unknown at this time
 - Importing BVH animation files is buggy
 - Hair presets have the old PrincipledHairBSDF which will result in incorrect rendering
+- Skin color and bump mapping change slightly when finalizing

 ## ManuelBastioniLAB 1.6.1a